SusanneGlaessel/EventPHQMD/macro/batch/readme_runPHQMD.txt

 - selection of steps
 - options for conversion to root & UniGen**
-- select input information for PHQMD, e.g system, energy, number of parallel events, impactparamter etc.
+- input information for PHQMD, e.g system, energy, number of parallel events, impactparamter etc.
 - location information

 * Stabilisation: 791to891.exe converts fort.791 (fort.781) into fort.891 (fort.881) which